Starting a business on eBay takes a lot of preparation.

 The good news for eBay sellers is that you’ll get 250 zero-insertion fee listings monthly for most categories.

-Once you go beyond the first 250 free monthly listings, you’ll need to pay a $0.35 fee to add products to your eBay store.
+Once you go beyond the first 250 free monthly listings, you must pay a $0.35 fee to add products to your eBay store.

 Listing insertion fees are higher for real estate listings.
 You’ll need to pay $35 for residential properties and $100 for commercial ones.